Heartburn, belching and tummy ache are all symptoms of – you guessed it – indigestion. Here are 9 lifestyle tweaks that are proven to help

-If you’ve started showering your digestive system with food this Christmas season, chances are you are already suffering some the consequences such as heartburn, stomach pain, belching and acid reflux.
+If you have over indulged this winter, chances are you are already suffering some the consequences such as heartburn, stomach pain, belching and acid reflux.

-If you’re planning on continuing in this vein until (at least) Boxing Day, here’s a guide on the causes, as well as the lifestyle tweaks, natural fixes and remedies for indigestion.
+If you’re planning on continuing in this vein until the weather gets a bit warmer (which it already is by the way), here’s a guide on the causes, as well as the lifestyle tweaks, natural fixes and remedies for indigestion.

 There are many factors involved in digestion, says clinical nutritionist Marta Anhelush.
 But at least one these key causes are behind most cases of indigestion.

 ‘Our stomach acid is absolutely vital to aid proper digestion, especially when it comes to protein rich foods such as meat or fish, which some people find hard to digest,’ says Anhelush.

 ‘Unfortunately, the popular view is that we often have high levels of stomach acid, leading to indigestion, where in most cases it is actually the opposite.